 - The actual PowerPoint is considered to be the manuscript, which is to be internally and externally reviewed.

 - The submission must also include a full script ("notes") or voice-over text that is also reviewed.

-- The last slide in a PowerPoint presentation must include the UGA Extension logo, cooperating and EEO text, and the publication number and date, which can be added by the author or the publication editor.
+- The last slide in a PowerPoint presentation must include the UGA Extension logo, indicia and EEO text, and the publication number and date, which can be added by the author or the publications editor.